-RTC stands for Real-Time Clock, another name for the hardware clock in your computer.
-Your system has a tiny quartz crystal and a battery that keeps time at times when the system disconnects from a network.
+RTC stands for Real-Time Clock, another name for the hardware clock the computer.
+The system has a tiny quartz crystal and a battery that keeps time when the system disconnects from a network.

 Set Hardware Clock to Sync to Local Timezone

-To have your Real-Time Clock synchronize to your local timezone enter:
+To have the Real-Time Clock synchronize to your local time zone, enter:

 timedatectl set-local-rtc 1